-- 1. Self-signed Certificates to represent the Root CA itself; - 2.
+- Self-signed Certificates to represent the Root CA itself; - 2.
 Certificates for Subordinate CAs; - 3.
 Certificates for infrastructure purposes (administrative role certificates, internal CA operational device certificates); and - 4.
-Certificates for CRL/OCSP verification disclosure of the CA Private Key.
+Certificates for CRL/OCSP verification issuance.
+Protection of the CA Private Key outside the validated system or device specified above consist of physical security, encryption, or a combination of both, implemented in a manner that prevents disclosure of the CA Private Key.
 The TrustFactory CAs encrypt their Private Key with an algorithm and key-length that meets current strength requirements (2048-bit minimum).
 TrustFactory CAs shall ensure that Hardware Security Modules that have been activated are not left unattended and are protected from unauthorized access.